 After the symposium, we hopped back in the bus and continued with our day.
 Next on our list of activities was arts and crafts at the nursing home, but man oh man were we in for a shock.
 We arrived at the nursing home, rang the doorbell, and expected to enter no questions asked.
 Little did we know, the woman who opened the door had absolutely no idea who we were, let alone what we were doing at the nursing center.
 Dr. Delpech and the woman went back and forth about the miscommunication and finally it was decided that we would not be able to enter the nursing home.
 All of us were extremely sad this occurred because we had been preparing for this day for months.
 But, have no fear, when one door closes, another one opens.

-With the shift of events, we all decided it would be fitting to spend the day at the beach; and that’s exactly what we did.
-A good four hours were spent sunbathing, swimming, and being crushed by the killer Grenadian waves.
-The water was such a cool temperature and extremely salty which made floating so easy!
-Afterwards, we went to True Blue, which is a fancy resort in Grenada with a dock.
+With the shift of events, we all decided it would be fitting to spend the day at the beach, and that’s exactly what we did.
+A good four hours were spent sunbathing, swimming and being crushed by the killer Grenadian waves.
+The water was such a cool temperature and extremely salty, which made floating so easy!
+Afterward, we went to True Blue, which is a fancy resort in Grenada with a dock.
 On Wednesdays they have catering and live music.
 We Florida girls definitely took advantage of that.
 We spent the whole night dancing to reggae and truly experienced island life.

 March 6, 2018 | Day Four, by Lauren Harrington and Jenna Schuppener

 Today, we had the wonderful opportunity to shadow nurses at St. George’s General Hospital.
 We were paired with nurses from the pediatric, women’s surgical, women’s medical, men’s surgical, men’s medical and emergency wards.
 Post-conference was eye opening.
 We collaborated with the charge nurses and Dr. Delpech to discuss the differences and what surprised us about Grenadian health care.
 Here is a list of some of the topics we noticed: